xk1234/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Network marketeer
-* Has a need to manage a significant number of contacts
+* Has a need to manage a significant number of persons
-* Each contact has a commission to track
+* Each person has a commission to track
 * Prefer desktop apps over other types
 * Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps

-**Value proposition**: Manage contacts faster than a typical mouse/GUI driven app and easily track commission of contacts.
+**Value proposition**: Manage persons faster than a typical mouse/GUI driven app and easily track commission of persons.

 ### User stories